FREQUENTLY ASKED QUESTIONS

-Please note that graduates are allotted seven tickets.
-Plan accordingly.
-(You may be able to claim up to four additional tickets if any are available.
+(You may be able to claim up to four additional tickets on April 28, if any are available.
 Details about claiming additional tickets are provided in the commencement registration process.)

-You may view the December ceremonies (for associate, bachelor's, and master's degree graduates) via live webcast.
-To access the webcasts visit umgc.edu/commencement on December 14 starting at 9 a.m.
+You may view the weekend ceremonies (for associate, bachelor's, and master's degree graduates) via live webcast.
+To access the webcasts visit umgc.edu/commencement on May 16 starting at 9 a.m.

 ELIGIBILITY AND APPLYING FOR GRADUATION

-Graduates who completed their degree requirements in August and September 2019, and candidates for graduation who expect to complete their requirements in December 2019 will be invited to participate in 2019 Adelphi Winter Commencement.
+Winter term graduates who completed their degree requirements in March 2020 and spring candidates for graduation who expect to complete their requirements in May or June 2020 will be invited to participate in 2020 Adelphi Spring Commencement.

-If you're still unsure about your eligibility to walk at 2019 Winter Commencement after verifying your graduation status, e-mail Commencement Services at firstname.lastname@example.org.
+If you're still unsure about your eligibility to walk at 2020 Spring Commencement after verifying your graduation status, e-mail Commencement Services at firstname.lastname@example.org.

 Remember: At UMGC, graduation and commencement are different.
 (Commencement is the actual ceremony.)